The due date for this codelet is Friday, Sep 19 at 11:59PM.

 implement mini-batch gradient descent in the function

-annotate the function.
+function.
 Note what each line does.
-You should make sure to
+You should make sure to note which

-note which line calculates the gradient and which line updates the
+line calculates the gradient and which line updates the weights of your

 In implementing mini-batch gradient descent, here are your decision specifications: